MilchRatchet/Luminary/README.md

 - It is important to use either `clang-cl.exe` or `cl.exe` as the C compiler.
 - If you use the first option, run `vcvarsall.bat` only once per terminal.
 - `SDL2.dll` and `SDL2_ttf.dll` are automatically copied into the build dir and always need to reside in the same directory as `Luminary.exe`.

+>📝 This is all only necessary because CUDA only supports MSVC as a host compiler on Windows.
+If this changes in the future then the Windows build will look similar to the Linux build.

 # Licences